Hoarding Disorder -The Truth That Lies Beneath the Mess

 What sort of person hoards?

-And stereotypes of cat ladies not withstanding, hoarding is actually not primarily a woman’s disease.
-A 2008 study at John Hopkins University found that hoarding is more common in men than women, but that women are simply more like to seek help or come to the attention of social services.
+And stereotypes of cat ladies not withstanding, hoarding is not primarily a woman’s disease.
+A study at John Hopkins University found that hoarding is more common in men than women.
+Women are simply more like to seek help or come to the attention of social services.

 There is no one “cause” of hoarding.
 As with many other mental disorders, there are a number of factors that put the person at risk.
-These include:
+These include the following.

 Having a family member who is a hoarder increases the risk of becoming a hoarder yourself.
-Brain scans found that decision-making areas of the brain are different in hoarders, suggests a risk factor the lies in inherited brain chemistry, not learned behaviour or growing up in a cluttered environment.
+Brain scans found that decision-making areas of the brain are different in hoarders.
+This suggests an element of inherited brain chemistry, not just learned behaviour.

 Ageing